Is it OK to wash baby bottles with dish soap?

 Dawn® works great for cleaning baby items because it does not leave a soapy residue on bottles when rinsed appropriately. … Place all of the bottle parts into hot, soapy water and wash them individually.
 Use a soapy bottle brush for the bottle and the nipple brush for the plastic nipples and rings.

-How do you wash baby bottles without soap?
+How do you clean baby bottles without soap?